homekube/homekube/cert-manager.md

 }
 ```

-As a last step we create a kubernetes secrets containing the credentials needed for the automated update:
+As a last step we create a kubernetes secret containing the credentials needed for the automated update:

 ```bash
 kubectl create secret generic homekube-acme-dns -n cert-manager --from-file acmedns.json